axibase/axibase-collector-docs/installation-on-kubernetes.md

 # Installation on Kubernetes Cluster

-## Create secrets
+## Create Secrets

 Create a [secret object](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets) for the ATSD [collector user](https://axibase.com/docs/atsd/administration/collector-account.html).
-This account is used byCollectorinstances to transmit metrics securely into the database.
+This account is used by Collector instances to transmit metrics securely into the database.

 Create a [`secret.yaml`](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-manually) file with the [following content](./files/secret.yaml):